apache/freemarker/README.md

 FreeMarker in a web application, you probably want to put freemarker.jar into the WEB-INF/lib directory of your web application.

-FreeMarker 3 has only one required dependency, org.slf4j:slf4j-api.
+FreeMarker 3 has only one required dependency, `org.slf4j:slf4j-api`.
 (Of course, it will be automatically downloaded by Maven, Gradle, and the like, and is already there in almost all projects anyway.
-If it wasn't there, note that adding slf4j-api is not enough, as it needs an implementation, which is not downloaded automatically by Maven, etc. The most popular is ch.qos.logback:logback-classic.
+If it wasn't there, note that adding slf4j-api is not enough, as it needs an implementation, which is not downloaded automatically by Maven, etc. The most popular is `ch.qos.logback:logback-classic`.
 FreeMarker has several optional dependencies, but usually you don't have to deal with them, because if you are using an optional feature that's certainly because your application already uses the related library.